brooks42/pkto/README.md

 **A**: Yes, a Weepinbell that uses that ability will still get +1/+1.
 In MTG, stating a creature's name is the same as saying "this creature."
 We chose to use Pokémon names more frequently for flavor points.

-**Q: The DFC Kadabra has an ability that triggers when it enters the battlefield.
-That can't happen, so why is it there?**

-**A**: We want to be consistent with the DFC cards having the same abilities on the front and back sides.
-It can also happen if you were to make a copy of Kadabra.

 **Q: Why isn't [insert favorite Pokémon here] the color I think it should be?
 Your colors are bad and you should feel bad.**

 **A**: To make a balanced cube, we need to have roughly equal representation for each color.
 Gen 1 has a high concentration of poison and water types.
 Fire, rock, ground, and electric could all be red.
 Designing the cube requires us to take some poetic license regarding what color a Pokémon ends up being, and the end result may be different than what any Pokémon would have been in a vaccuum.